levycarneiro/buddyboss-bp-maps-for-members-importer/README.md

-This script is meant for this particular use case:
+This script is meant for the following use-case:

 - You use the BuddyBoss theme/plugin on your site
 - You have additional fields for address: City / State / Country